External and Online Courses

 - Students who seek to complete an alternative language program with an approved external tutor will be required to negotiate and meet the costs of instruction by the tutor.

 - Students considering taking an online course through Pamoja are encouraged to find out more about style of learning and requirements through the Pamoja website.

 For Year 11 students in 2019 (and those progressing onto Year 12 in 2020), the College’s annual tuition fee will cover up to $1000 of the net cost to the College for TVET, SOL and SSCL courses when that course is taken as part of a student’s normal curriculum.
-The specific costs will not be known until the end of 2017.
-However, estimates based on 2018 enrolments can be given to you by Mr Roberts (VET Coordinator) Ms Marnie Foster (Head of Languages).
+Estimates can be provided by Mr Roberts (VET Coordinator) Ms Marnie Foster (Head of Languages).
 Additional costs associated with these programs need to be met by individual students.